andyandme/andyandme.github.io/README.md

 </div>

-Work like hell is a group project I was involved in, as one of three Level Designers.
+Work like hell is a group project I was involved in, as one of three Level Designers using GameMaker Game Engine.

 My Contribution was; Tile placment and map Layout of the entire First Area, As well as Enemy Playment and pathing, As well as coded the entire first boss fight.
 All smaller images above was the levels I had worked on and the boss fight